HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Methodology

-where $\mathcal{F}_{chamfer}\left(\cdot,\cdot\right)$ denotes the Chamfer distance, which measures the discrepancy between the predicted surface point cloud $\mathcal{B}(\mathbf{C}, \mathbf{R})$ and the ground truth surface point cloud $\mathbf{v}$ without requiring pointwise correspondence.
-This completes the NURBS encoding process, in which each vessel surface is parameterized into a consistent and interpretable latent representation composed of centerline control points $\mathbf{C}$ and radial profile images $\mathbf{R}^*$.
-The specific discretization settings and mesh resolutions for each vascular branch are summarized in Table~\ref{tab:latentdimension}.
+where $\mathcal{F}_{\text{chamfer}}$ is the bidirectional Chamfer distance between predicted and ground-truth surfaces.
+This completes the NURBS encoding, producing a consistent latent representation $\{\mathbf{C},\mathbf{R}^\ast\}$.
+Branch-specific discretization and mesh resolution are summarized in Table~\ref{tab:latentdimension}.

-The NURBS decoder is simply the forward surface evaluation in Equation~\ref{eq:nurbsforward}, which maps the latent encodings $\{\mathbf{C}, \mathbf{R}\}$ back to the vessel surface $\mathbf{v}$.
-Notably, the resulting surface mesh is a structured quadrilateral grid, aligned along the parameterized streamwise and radial directions.
+The NURBS decoder is simply the forward surface evaluation in Eq.~\ref{eq:nurbsforward}, mapping latent encodings $\{\mathbf{C},\mathbf{R}\}$ back to surface meshes $\mathbf{v}$.
+Notably, the resulting meshes are structured quadrilateral grids, aligned with the parameterized streamwise and radial directions.